External Anti-Corruption Agencies

 Corruption and Crime Commission (CCC)

 The CCC is responsible for receiving complaints relating to serious misconduct.
 Anyone can report suspected serious misconduct by Western Australian public officers to the CCC.
-For information about how to make a report and the subsequent process involved visit the Reporting serious misconduct to the CCC area of the PSC website.
+For information about how to make a report and the subsequent process involved visit the Reporting Corruption area of the CCC website.

 You are able to make an anonymous report of Serious Misconduct online, however anonymous reports are often difficult to assess.